chap0ng/md-master-thesis/DATA/24.11.11-bibliography-v2/readme.md

 WRITER, Kiera Mills Guides and MILLS, Kiera.
 All Elden Ring: Shadow Of The Erdtree Map Fragment locations. _Rock, Paper, Shotgun_.
 Online.
 20 June 2024.
 [Accessed 11 November 2024].
 Available from: [https://www.rockpapershotgun.com/elden-ring-shadow-of-the-erdtree-map-fragment-locations](https://www.rockpapershotgun.com/elden-ring-shadow-of-the-erdtree-map-fragment-locations)

-Read here for all Map Fragment locations in Elden Ring Shadow Of The Erdtree and learn how to find each region in the DLC.
-There are a total of 5 to get.

 12.